d4n3sh/thedaneshproject/content/posts/2009-03-10-malaysia-salary-guide-2008.md

 Stumbled onto this a few days back.
 Thought it might come in handy for you too 😀

 Sometimes I wonder if the data published is really accurate.
-Based on what&#8217;s published, most Malaysians look like there are earning peanuts.
+Based on what's published, most Malaysians look like there are earning peanuts.

 Well anyway, [download it here][1] and tell me what ya think.